 These three trends could be explained by the following:

 - Launching DDoS attacks is cheap and you don’t need much technical background.
 DDoS-as-a-service tools have provided a possible avenue for bad actors with little to no technical expertise to launch DDoS attacks quickly, easily, in a cost-effective manner and with limited bandwidth.
 According to Kaspersky, DDoS attack services can cost as little as $5 for a 300-second attack (5 minutes).
 Additionally, amateur attackers can also easily leverage free tools to generate floods of packets.
-As we’ll see in the next section, 13.5% of all DDoS attacks in Q1 were generated using variations of the publicly available Mirai code.
+As we'll see in the next section, almost 4% of all DDoS attacks in Q1 were generated using variations of the publicly available Mirai code

 - While an attack under 10 Gbps might seem small, it can still be enough to affect underprotected Internet properties.
 Smaller and quicker attacks might prove to deliver a high ROI for attackers to extort a ransom from companies in lieu of not disrupting the availability of the Internet property.